LumisPay/hyperlane-starknet/example/README.md

-# Hyperlane x Starknet - Warp Route Deployment Guide
+# Hyperlane - Starknet Sepolia <> Gnosis Chiado - Warp Route Deployment Guide

 We use the Hyperlane protocol to deploy a Warp route between Starknet and Gnosis Chiado.
 This allows us to transfer tokens between these two networks efficiently.